Forest-Protocols/forest-AI/cli/README.md

 ```

 **Options:**
-- `-a, --account <file or private key>` - Private key of the caller's wallet, *if missing taken from config*
+- `-a, --account <file or private key>` - Private key of the caller's wallet, *if you omit this option, the private key is taken from config*

 ### Slasher Commands

-Slasher commands allow you to manage the slashing mechanism.
+Slasher commands allow the admin to manage the ForestSlasher contract.

 #### `forest slasher pause` (Admin)